DC293/DC293.github.io/_machine_learning/K-means_clustering.md

 4. Recalculate each centroid as the average of the assigned points
 5. Repeat steps 3–4 until the centroids stop changing

 The goal is to minimise the within-cluster variance, meaning points within each cluster are as close together as possible.
+The algorithm aims to position centroids so that each point is assigned to the nearest cluster centre, minimising the total distance between points and their cluster centroid.

 # Sporting Example: Football Player Styles
 Imagine we want to group football players based on their playing style.
 We record two simple statistics: